microsoft/ps-rule/README.md

     outputFormat: None, Yaml, Json, NUnit3, Csv, Markdown   # Optional.
 The format to use when writing results to disk.
     outputPath: string                                      # Optional.
 The file path to write results to.
     path: string                                            # Optional.
 The working directory PSRule is run from.
+    prerelease: boolean                                     # Optional.
+Determine if a pre-release module version is installed.
 ```

 ### `inputType`